Leeds Parish Church RFC: Northern Union

-In 1896, at a special meeting, Leeds Parish Church RFC, that season’s Yorkshire RFU champions, had only five votes against their switch of allegiance to the Northern Union.
+In 1896, at a special meeting, Leeds Parish Church RFC, that season's Yorkshire RFU champions, had only five votes against their switch of allegiance to the Northern Union.
 At the same time, most of the clubs who had played in the Yorkshire RFU 1st Division resigned.
 The following Summer most of the remaining 1st and 2nd Division teams resigned en bloc to form the second division of the Yorkshire Northern Rugby Union.

-By June 1897 there were no rugby union clubs in the Halifax district RFU, the Bradford and Huddersfield district rugby unions voted to change affiliation to the Northern Union, and by the start of the following season the Yorkshire Post reported that “in Leeds, rugby union football is practically non-existent”.
+By June 1897 there were no rugby union clubs in the Halifax district RFU, the Bradford and Huddersfield district rugby unions voted to change affiliation to the Northern Union, and by the start of the following season the Yorkshire Post reported that "in Leeds, rugby union football is practically non-existent".

 They joined the ranks of the semi-professionals when they became members of the Northern Union in its second season 1896–97 and played for the following four season in the Yorkshire Senior Competition, which was effectively Division 2 (East).

 In this first season Leeds Parish Church RFC managed only a lowly 13th place out of 16 clubs, but this was one position above their fierce rivals Leeds.

-In the club’s second season 1897–98 they improved to a mid-table 8th out of 16 clubs, but, for the only time below Leeds.
+In the club's second season 1897–98 they improved to a mid-table 8th out of 16 clubs, but, for the only time below Leeds.

 The third season 1898–99 was their best when they excelled and finished 4th out of 16 clubs, whilst Leeds finished in 11th places.

 In 1899–1900 the club slipped back finishing 14th out of 16, but still one place above Leeds.

 And a slightly better position was reached in the final season 1900–01 when they finished in 10th place out of 16, this time three places above Leeds.
 Leeds Parish Church RFC dropped out of the league after the end of the season.

 Only once in the five seasons did Leeds Parish Church RFC finish below Leeds, only once below Bramley but conversely only once did they finish above Hunslet.

 In the early days, the club had been looked upon by the elders as a flagship of muscular Christianity, which the Jewish community had become passionately involved in.

-It was closed down because of its rough play, attacking referees, a violent crowd (echoes of worldwide Association Football in the late 20th century) – but also, it has been suggested - because it attracted the Jewish working-class community.
+It was closed down because of its rough play, attacking referees, a violent crowd (echoes of worldwide Association Football in the late 20th century) – but also, it has been suggested – because it attracted the Jewish working-class community.

+Colours

+The club's original colours were blue and black.
+After 1886 the club changed its jerseys to white but were back to blue and black by 1889.

 Stadium

-The club’s stadium was on Clarence Road, a ground which attracted thousands of fans to their games when Leeds Parish Church RLC were a top team.
+The club's stadium was on Clarence Field at Crown Point.